 Breakfast for dessert or dessert for breakfast?
 There is no wrong answer.
 This Cinnamon Roll Cake transforms my favorite overnight cinnamon roll recipe into a delicious layer cake!

 I’m pretty sure Ryan has been asking for this cake for months (maybe years?).
 It’s been a long time coming.
 I couldn’t decide if I wanted to just do three cinnamon swirl layers or throw in a layer of actual cinnamon rolls.
-The former would convey the cinnamon roll flavour, but the latter would really throw it in your face.
+The former would convey the cinnamon roll flavor, but the latter would really throw it in your face.
 Guess which one I went with??

 How to Make this Cinnamon Roll Cake

-For the cinnamon swirl cake layers I used my favourite vanilla cake recipe and just swirled some cinnamon and brown sugar in there as I was putting the batter in the pans.
+For the cinnamon swirl cake layers I used my favorite vanilla cake recipe and just swirled some cinnamon and brown sugar in there as I was putting the batter in the pans.
 This was fairly easy to do:

 - Pour some cake batter into the cake pan